pabloduarte9679/simple-calculator-c/README.md

 # Usage
 ./calculator <option> <operand> <operand>

-Both operand must be numbers
+Both operands must be numbers any character provided as operand will be taken as zero

 # Options
 -a addition